GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 In an effort to help build a [more private web](https://blog.google/products/chrome/building-a-more-private-web/) and in parallel with [updates by other browsers](/docs/privacy-sandbox/chips/#why-its-important-to-opt-into-cookie-partitioning), Chrome introduced the [Privacy Sandbox](https://privacysandbox.com/) initiative.
 This initiative fundamentally enhances privacy on the web and can sustain a healthy, ad-supported web in a way that will render third-party cookies obsolete.
 Privacy Sandbox has a [gradual phaseout timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline) to let you adapt to changes comfortably.

 You can already test how Chrome behaves *after* the third-party cookie phaseout.
 To do this, run [Chrome from the command line](https://www.chromium.org/developers/how-tos/run-chromium-with-flags/) with the `--test-third-party-cookies-phaseout` flag.
+To learn what this flag does, see [Debugging cookies](/docs/privacy-sandbox/third-party-cookie-phase-out/#debugging-cookies).

-To test this, inspect cookies on [this demo page](https://samesite-sandbox.glitch.me/).
+Regardless of the way you run Chrome (with or without the flat), the **Issues** tab now does has the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Include third-party cookie issues** checkbox enabled by default and, as a result, reports:

-The {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Blocked response cookies** filter in the **Network** panel is rephrased to make it clear that it shows only the blocked *response* cookies.
+A breaking change warning about the upcoming phaseout.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/Q22c0w5K1d7D6W1S1CXO.png", alt="The checkbox is enabled and shows only the requests with blocked response cookies.", width="800", height="535" %}
+Issues related to third-party cookies.

-To surface relevant issues, the **Issues** tab now has the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Include third-party cookie issues** checkbox enabled by default and reports a breaking change warning about the upcoming phaseout.
+To test this, inspect cookies at [this demo page](https://samesite-sandbox.glitch.me/).

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/b0NY6UuztBi6HV1mGXNP.png", alt="The breaking change warning in the Issues tab.", width="800", height="704" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/WlT6ntQm5iEGujg8P32c.png", alt="Third-party cookie issues reported in the Issues tab.", width="800", height="439" %}

-Even if you run Chrome in a regular way (without the `--test-third-party-cookies-phaseout` flag), the **Issues** tab will now show issues related to third-party cookies.
+Additionally, the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Blocked response cookies** filter in the **Network** panel has been rephrased to make it clear that it shows only the blocked *response* cookies.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/fg3gdtiMii4N9mRoZgfU.png", alt="Third-party cookie issue in the Issues tab.", width="800", height="460" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/anskbEwDVG6vvXKqW5TA.png", alt="The checkbox is enabled and shows only the requests with blocked response cookies.", width="800", height="576" %}

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/b9391367907b720b3d270141815b1f49ec39bc6a #}
 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/295a09a976fa964f1618d00c0721912286aa0b75 #}